ibauk/smdox/BestPractice.md

 Odometers are used to record distances ridden in the rally.
 They should be in road-legal working order but we no longer advise the use of odo-check runs.
 If odometers are not available for whatever reason, substitute the use of satnav data.

 #### Check-out procedure
-Rally team will record odo at start AND get entrant to do bonus claim for odo start, confirm that it's all good.
+Rally team will record odo at start AND may get entrant to do bonus claim for odo start, confirm that it's all good.

 #### Check-in procedure
 Rally team will record odo at finish and confirm claims list.
+Entrants will be asked to sign agreement with their scorecard.